-It's important to note that zero trust isn't solely about authentication and access controls for end users and end devices.
-The principles and methods proposed in the zero-trust philosophy can and should extend to the data center.
+It's important to note that zero trust isn't solely about authentication and access management for end users and end devices; rather, the focus for zero trust is on data itself.
+The principles and methods proposed in the zero-trust model can and should extend to the data center.

 In this setting, a security administrator's goal is to verify that communications between servers in a distributed workload architecture should occur.
 This includes continuously verifying each system, along with restricting communications of the server application to only those deemed necessary.

 What are the differences between zero-trust and least-privilege access?